Time: 18:00 - 19:30

 What is the course about?

-We’ll be reading work by Charles Darwin, Tennyson, Dickens, Robert Browning, Matthew Arnold, Christina Rosetti, Robert Louis Stevenson, HG Wells and Oscar Wilde among others - and looking at how Victorian writers and painters expressed the hopes and fears of this extraordinary time.
+We’ll be reading work by Charles Darwin, Tennyson, Dickens, Robert Browning, Matthew Arnold, Christina Rosetti, Robert Louis Stevenson, and HG Wells among others - and looking at how Victorian writers and painters expressed the hopes and fears of this extraordinary time.

 What will we cover?